Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo Simulation: Results

 \end{enumerate}

-Using the label propagation dynamic, we can also simulate point-wise posterior label distributions for internal validation and make robust online inferences.

-First, we can test the statistical significance of the Forest Fire Clustering labels using Monte Carlo simulations (Fig~\ref{figure1}c).
-The null hypothesis corresponds to whether a data point belongs to any other cluster.
-In each Monte Carlo trial, a random seed is selected while all other labels are cleared.
-The label of the seed vertex is allowed to propagate until it can no longer cross the threshold of the remaining unlabeled vertices.
-Over a large number of Monte Carlo trials, the new labels at each point are tabulated to construct the simulated posterior label distribution, which can be used to calculate a permutation-based significance value and Shannon entropy for the label given to a data point.
+We can evaluate the confidence of Forest Fire Clustering labels using Monte Carlo simulations (Fig~\ref{figure1}c).
+After performing Forest Fire Clustering, we store the initial clustering results $S_{1...n}$ for all $n$ vertices.
+Then, a posterior label distribution for each data point can be constructed using label permutations.
+In each permutation, a random seed vertex $i$ is selected, and the seed vertex takes on the same label $S_i$ as it did in the initial clustering results.
+Labels on all other vertices are cleared.
+The seed label $S_i$ is allowed to propagate until the average label influence can no longer cross the threshold of the remaining unlabeled vertices.
+Vertices that accepted the seed label $S_i$ add one occurrence of that seed label in their records.
+We repeat with another randomly chosen seed vertex $j$ with a seed label $S_j$, which could come from a different initial cluster than the previous seed ($S_j \neq S_i$).
+After many Monte Carlo trials, the accepted seed labels are tabulated at each data point to construct a discrete label frequency distribution, which we call the posterior label distribution.